mcoria/chesstango/README.md

 ## Lichess BOT
 If you prefer to play on-line you can challenge [chesstango_bot](https://lichess.org/@/chesstango_bot).
+Keep in mind the engine may be offline, I occasionally run it for fun.
 For the moment Standard time-controlled (Bullet/Blitz/Rapid) games are acceptable.